bytebase/api-example/README.md

 # Bytebase API Sample

-This is an sample app demonstrating how to use [Bytebase](https://github.com/bytebase/bytebase) API to create and rollout a database change.
+This is a sample app demonstrating how to use [Bytebase](https://github.com/bytebase/bytebase) API to create and rollout a database change.

 Say your organization already has a DevOps platform and you want to integrate the database change into the development workflow.
 This app is for you.